swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

 import MixedPackage
 ```

-This imports the module's `public`/`open` Swift types as well as public
-Objective-C/C headers.

-_Testing targets_ can import the mixed target via
+Testing targets can import the mixed target via
 `@testable import MixedPackage`.
 As expected, this will expose internal Swift
 types within the module.
 It will not expose any non-public C language types.